dgaydukov/cert-aws/files/sa.md

 * SG specify which traffic is allowed to/from EC2
 * ACL operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet.
 * ACL - stateless filtering, SG - stateful (tracks the origin of a request) filtering

+To monitor traffic you can use
+* VPC traffic mirroring (it copies traffic and send it to NLB with a UDP listener)
+* VPC flow logs (it includes information about allowed and denied traffic, source and destination IP addresses, ports, protocol number, packet and byte counts, and an action: accept or reject)

+VPC peering
+* you can create peering between VPC in 2 regions or in 2 accounts (in this case one account should accept peering request from another)
+* traffic of peering within same region is not encrypted, but isolated, just like traffic between 2 EC2 in the same VPC
+* traffic of peering within different regions is encrypted

+VPC ClassicLink
+* before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
+* allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group

+AWS PrivateLink
+* allows you to connect your VPC to aws services (traffic goes inside aws)

 ### Networking